hiveot/hub.capnp/README.md

 * The 'directory' service provides an HTTPS API for consumers to query discovered Things.

 * The 'forwarder' service forwards select Exposed Things to another cloud based intermediary such as another WoST hub.
 Intended to safely access Things via the cloud.

-* The 'recorder' service is a simple example plugin that records channel messages into files.
-Intended for testing.

-* The 'intermediary' service makes Things available to an intermediary, such as another Hub in the cloud using the Thing APIs of the intermediary.
 An authorization model determines which Things and which actions are shared with the intermediary.
 This is intended to provide access to Things for authorized users from over the internet without the need to open up the firewall.

+* The 'logger' service is a simple example plugin that records messages into files.
+Intended for testing.

 * The 'scripting' service provides an ECMA scripting engine to let the user run scripts.
-Scripts can access the message bus through the messaging client library.
+Scripts can access the message bus through the client library in the api repository.

 * The 'admin' plugin provides an web based administration panel to view and configure Things and plugins.